{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Evaluation

-\textbf{Effectiveness of compressing costs. } Table \ref{tab:compari} presents the comparison of computation times for baselines before and after integrating \sysname.
-The results in the table indicate that integrating \sysname\ can yield a speedup ranging from $70\times$ to $99.5\times$ for the majority of baselines when $\lambda=100$.
-The inability to achieve a $\lambda \times$ speedup is attributed to operations within SAP such as key agreements and secret sharing, which are independent of vector length, making \sysname\ unable to reduce the computational overhead in this aspect.
-The acceleration effect of \sysname\ on user-side computations is often slightly weaker than on the server-side, as there are more vector length-independent operations involved on the user side.
+\textbf{Effectiveness of compressing costs. } Results in \cref{tab:compari} indicate that integrating \sysname\ can yield a speedup ranging from $\bm{70\times}$ to $\bm{99.5\times}$ for the majority of baselines when $\lambda=100$.
+The inability to achieve a $\lambda \times$ speedup is attributed to interaction-related overhead within SAP such as key agreements and secret sharing.
 Overall, the gain from \sysname\ is the weakest for LPPFedL.
 This is because LPPFedL increases user communication overhead to achieve highly lightweight masking and unmasking.
-Consequently, operations like secret sharing and secret reconstruction, independent of vector length, constitute a significant portion of its computation time.
-Hence, the acceleration effect is not pronounced when the number of entries involved in the protocol is reduced.
-However, as the original vector length increases from $100k$ to $500k$, the proportion of time spent on masking or encryption rises, so \sysname\ exhibits a more noticeable acceleration effect for these SAP in general.
-For PPDL and EPPFL (HE-based SAP), only $\frac{1}{\lambda}$ of the original vector is transformed into ciphertext.
+Consequently, interaction-related overhead constitutes a more significant portion of its computation time.
+As the original vector length increases from $100k$ to $500k$, the proportion of time spent on masking or encryption rises, so \sysname\ exhibits a more noticeable acceleration effect for these SAPs in general.
+For PPDL and EPPFL (HE-based SAPs), only $\frac{1}{\lambda}$ of the original vector is transformed into \textbf{ciphertext}.
 Therefore, \sysname\ brings them communication improvements of about $32.3\times$ and $14.6\times$, respectively.